Islam Slimani: International career

 Algeria qualified for the 2014 World Cup, with manager Vahid Halilhodžić selecting Slimani for his 23-man squad.
 On 22 June 2014, Slimani scored the opening goal for les Fennecs in a 4–2 group match against South Korea.
 He also made an assist for the team's third goal by passing the ball to Abdelmoumene Djabou.
 On 26 June, Slimani scored with a header in Algeria's 1–1 draw with Russia, helping the nation qualify for the knockout rounds of the World Cup for the first time ever after failing to do so previously in 1982, 1986 and 2010.
 In the round of 16 match against Germany, Slimani had a headed goal disallowed in the first half for offside, while later on, his powerful shot at goal was saved by German goalkeeper Manuel Neuer.
 Algeria eventually lost 2–1 after extra time, but were praised for an excellent campaign throughout the tournament.

 In Algeria's opening match of the 2015 Africa Cup of Nations, Slimani scored the final goal in a 3–1 victory over South Africa.

 Slimani was part of the Algeria team that won the 2019 Africa Cup of Nations, scoring one goal in the tournament against Tanzania in the group stage.

 On 2 September 2021, Slimani scored four goals in an 8–0 thrashing of Djibouti in qualifying for the 2022 FIFA World Cup.
 On 8 October 2021, he scored a brace in a 6–1 heavy victory over Niger in a 2022 FIFA World Cup qualifying match to become the Algeria's all-time top scorer with 38 goals surpassing Abdelhafid Tasfaout who held the record with 36 goals for 19 years since 2002.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.
+He played his 100th match with the national team in the opening match of the African tournament against Angola.